 Humpback whales have a reputation for singing elaborate love songs during mating season.
-Both males and females can makes sounds but only the males create ballads that can last a few minutes to more than a half-hour.
-Scientists that have studied the songs have found that they change each season, as though the whales have been composing new songs all year and can’t wait to release them all.
+Both males and females can make sounds but only the males create ballads that can last a few minutes to more than a half-hour.
+Scientists who have studied the songs have found that they change each season, as though the whales have been composing new songs all year and can’t wait to release them all.
 What is amazing is that large groups of male whales will band together and sing the same song together!
 How can female whales resist the appeal of a boy band?
 Let’s take a look at how whales mate and reproduce to carry on their enormous legacy.

 How do Whales Mate?

 Mating in water has its challenges!
-For example, in water there’s nothing solid to lay on or lean against.
+For example, in water, there’s nothing solid to lay on or lean against.
 Also, whales and dolphins need to breathe every 3 to 15 minutes.
 Anything but a speedy mating process would leave whales with a need to reach the surface for a breath of air!
 As we’ll describe below, different whale species have their own courtship and pre-mating rituals.

 Humpback whales migrate during breeding and birthing season, making an incredible trip of 5,000+ miles.
-The northern Pacific humpback, for example spends its summers in the waters around Northern California, Northern Japan and in the Bering Sea.
+The northern Pacific humpback, for example, spends its summers in the waters around Northern California, Northern Japan, and the Bering Sea.
 During mating season they will make the trek down to four different breeding grounds; Hawaii, Islands south of Japan, Mexico, and Central America.
 They travel down in pods, some in small pods of 2-3 and others in larger pods, and there are some that make the trek on their own.
-Off the coast of Hawaii there is a group of 5,000 or more humpback whales that gather every year between December and May, where they form competition pods for mating.
+Off the coast of Hawaii, there is a group of 5,000 or more humpback whales that gather every year between December and May, where they form competition pods for mating.

 What is a Competition Pod?